zyj1729/HW2-BFS/README.md

 # Assignment Tasks

 ## Coding Assessment
-* Write a breadth-first search function (Write this code in the graph.py file)
+In search/graph.py:
+* Define the function bfs that takes in a graph, start node, and optional node and:
-	* If there's no end node, just return a list with the order of traversal
+	* If no end node is provided, returns a list of nodes in order of breadth-first search traversal from the given start node
-	* If there is an end node and a path exists, return a list of the shortest path
+	* If an end node is provided and a path exists, returns a list of nodes in order of the shortest path to the end node
-	* If there is an end node and a path does not exist, return None
+	* If an end node is provided and a path does not exist, returns None
+* Be sure that your can handle possible edge cases, e.g.:
+	* running bfs traversal on an empty graph
+	* running bfs traversal on an unconnected graph
+	* running bfs from a start node that does not exist in the graph
+	* running bfs search for an end node that does not exist in the graph
+	* any other edge cases you can think of

+In test/test_bfs.py:
+* Write unit tests for breadth-first traversal and breadth-first search
+* You may use the two networks provided in the data folder or create your own for testing
+* Test at least 2 possible edge cases (listed above)

 ## Software Development Assessment